-U of T expects members of the University community to adhere to the current guideline regarding wearing of non-medical masks when on campus.
+U of T expects members of the University community to adhere to the current guideline regarding wearing of face masks when on campus.

 If you are a University of Toronto staff member who needs to apply for a mask accommodation, please contact Health & Wellbeing.
 Refer to more information about face masks.

 You may be eligible to apply for a mask accommodation: